byoda/byoda-python/README.md

 https://89936493-ec56-4c38-971d-cab1179d1a01.members-4294929430.byoda.net/api/v1/data/service-4294929430
 ```

 But your pod is not restricted to the 'address book' data model!
-You can create your own service and define its datamodel in [JSONSchema](https://www.json-schema.org/).
+You can create your own service and define its datamodel in a[JSONSchema](https://www.json-schema.org/) document.
 When your pod reads that data model it will automatically generate the GraphQL APIs for that datamodel.
 You can use the [generate_graphql_queries.py](https://github.com/StevenHessing/byoda-python/blob/master/tools/generate_graphql_queries.py) tool to generate the GraphQL queries for your data model.
 Any pod that has also joined your service and accepted that data model will then be able to call those GraphQL APIs on other pods that have also accepted it.

 curl -s -X POST -H 'content-type: application/json' \